vamsikrishnacr7/mastering_git/readme.md

 - I'm adding this from 'feature-branch'
 - This is a line in the dev-vk branch
 - This is a line in the dev-jsm branch now i want to push this using stash
+- I am writing this line from the remote repo